Steven W. Tompkins

-Steven W. Tompkins is an American law enforcement official who has served as the Sheriff of Suffolk County, MA since 2013.
+Steven W. Tompkins is an American law enforcement official who served as the Sheriff of Suffolk County, MA from 2013 through 2025.
+In August 2025, Tompkins took a leave of absence from his Sheriff position while under indictment for extortion under color of official right.

 Background

-Tompkins received a bachelor's degree in communications from Boston College and a master's degree in public affairs from the University of Massachusetts, Boston.
+Tompkins received a bachelor's degree in communications from Boston College and a master's degree in public affairs from the University of Massachusetts Boston.
 Prior to entering law enforcement, Tompkins was the director of marketing and public affairs at Dimock Community Health Center.
-Tompkins started working at the Suffolk County Sheriff's Department in 2002 as an chief of external affairs and communications for Sheriff Andrea Cabral.
-During this time he also served as a political advisor for Senator Elizabeth Warren.
-He worked on Warren's 2012 Senate campaign.
+Tompkins started working at the Suffolk County Sheriff's Department in 2002 as a chief of external affairs and communications for Sheriff Andrea Cabral.
+He worked on Elizabeth Warren's 2012 Senate campaign, and also served as a political advisor to her.

 Suffolk County Sheriff

-Tompkins was appointed to the role of Sheriff in 2013 by Governor Deval Patrick to replace Andrea Cabral and was subsequently elected to the position in 2014.
-He was reelected to the position in 2016.
-During his tenure Tompkins has been active in state Democractic politics including an unsuccessful run for chair of the Massachusetts Democratic Party.
-He also received attention as one of several prominent Black officials, along with District Attorney Rachael Rollins and Police Commissioner William G. Gross, in major criminal legal system roles in Boston when their terms overlapped starting in 2019.
-In 2019 Governor Charlie Baker appointed Tompkins to chair the Roxbury Community College board of trustees.
+Tompkins was appointed sheriff in 2013 by Governor Deval Patrick to replace Andrea Cabral and was subsequently elected to the position in 2014.
+He was reelected to the position for his first full term in 2016.
+He received attention as one of several prominent Black officials, along with District Attorney Rachael Rollins and Police Commissioner William G. Gross, in major criminal legal system roles in Boston when their terms overlapped starting in 2019.

+During his tenure Tompkins has been active in state Democratic politics, frequently giving and receiving endorsements for political positions and making unsuccessful run for chair of the Massachusetts Democratic Party.
+During the 2016 Democratic Party presidential primary, Tompkins endorsed the candidacy of Hillary Clinton.

 During the 2020 Democratic Party presidential primaries, Tompkins endorsed Elizabeth Warren's candidacy.
 He spoke at Warren's formal campaign launch.

+In September 2015, Tompkins partnered with Boston City Councilor Tito Jackson to host a Boston City Council committee hearing at the South Bay House of Correction.
+The hearing was focused on soliciting input on strategies to decrease recidivism, and was the first hearing in the history of the Boston City Council to be held in a jail.
+In 2019 Governor Charlie Baker appointed Tompkins to chair the Roxbury Community College board of trustees.
+He resigned as chair in August 2025 after being arrested in Florida after what the Boston Globe called "being indicted in federal court in Boston on two counts of extortion under color of official right."

+On August 27, 2025, Tompkins took a leave of absence from the Sheriff position at the request of Governor Maura Healey and Attorney General Andrea Campbell.